Coronavirus antibody and swab testing service

 - You have been in close contact with someone who has tested positive for the virus, have since developed symptoms, and want to know if you have it at the moment

-Our sample pack are CE-marked, meaning they conform to European standards for medical testing.
+Our antibody test sample packs are CE-marked, meaning they conform to European standards for medical testing.

 The sample you collect is tested in our partner laboratory, The Doctors Laboratory (TDL).